 Uganda has closed its borders and suspended all flights, except for humanitarian missions and repatriation of Ugandan citizens.
 In the interim, the Uganda and the EU are cooperating on financial relief packages to salvage the estimated $25 million in tourism losses per day.

-Like many countries, Zimbabwe is focusing on domestic tourism while the country grapples with covid-19, but President Mnangagwa took the reopening as a chance to signify the country’s commitment to becoming a world class tourism destination by 2030.
+All visitors to Zimbabwe will need to present a recent negative covid-19 test on arrival.
+President Mnangagwa took the reopening as a chance to signify the country’s commitment to becoming a world class tourism destination by 2030.